loisft/loisft.github.io/_pages/about.md

 ## mathematical interests

 Classical and motivic aspects of a certain number of topics in
-- algebraic geometry: Cox rings and applications (distribution of rational points on varieties, moduli spaces of curves, ...);
+- algebraic geometry: Cox rings and applications (distribution of rational points on varieties, moduli spaces of curves, ...), stacks of G-bundles;
 - analytic number theory: circle method, harmonic analysis, zeta functions and their applications to geometry and arithmetics;
 - logic: model theory for motivic integration and applications to arithmetics.

 ## contact
 my-first-name dot my-last-name at kuleuven.be

+In my native language (French), my first name is gender neutral.

+Its pronouciation is close to that of Louis in English but is different: in ˈluːɪs you have to replace uː by əʊ (like the final o in tomato) to get ˈləʊɪs (and pronounce the final s if you did not).

+My English pronouns are he/him/they/them.
+You can write to me in English, French, Spanish or Italian using the corresponding gender.

 ---